EnderiteFox/CustomAssembler/README.md

 # Emulator

-An emulator executes the machine code and displays the registry bank and the memory after execution Currently branching is not implemented in the emulator and will result in an `InternalError`
+An emulator executes the machine code and displays the registry bank and the memory after execution